ourcodingclub/ourcodingclub.github.io/_posts/2000-01-02-data-manip-advanced.md

                 tally()
 ```

 Here we are first subsetting the data frame to only three species, and counting the number of trees for each species, but also breaking them down by age group.
+The intuitive names of `dplyr`'s actions make the code very readable for your colleagues, too.

 Neat, uh?
 Now let's play around with other functions that `dplyr` has to offer.

 <a name="dplyr"></a>
-#### More functions of `dplyr`
+### More functions of `dplyr`

 <a name="filter"></a>